Buphthalmum : planting, cultivation

 Diseases and potential pests

-Robust, it is simply endangered by slugs and snails, which can be fond of its young shoots in spring.
-Discover our tips for naturally combating gastropods.
+Robust, it is simply endangered by slugs and snails that can be quite fond of its young shoots in spring.
+Discover our tips to naturally combat gastropods.

 Multiplication

-The simplest method to propagate buphthalmum is by dividing the clump, preferably done in early spring.
+The simplest method to multiply buphthalmum is by clump division, preferably carried out at the beginning of spring.

-1. With a sharp spade, lift the clump
+1. Using a sharp spade, lift the clump

-2. Cut out a few sections, preserving as many roots as possible
+2. Cut out a few sections while retaining as many roots as possible

 3. Replant immediately in the desired location in well-prepared soil